 Together we are stronger.

-Outreach Specialists will assist affiliate groups with information, tools, and support to help you find and connect your community.
+Our team will provide materials to support affiliate groups with information and tools to help you find and connect your community.
 And by combining our communities, together we are stronger.

 Peace Corps Connect to the Future: A Community Report on How to Reimagine, Reshape, and Retool the Peace Corps for a Changed World